What is psikat?

 DRIVE 0–100% 0% Distortion intensity

-TARGET ALL, LOW, MID, HIGH ALL Frequency band to apply distortion to
+TARGET ALL, LOW, MID, HIGH ALL Frequency band to distort

 Modes: